Jennifer Schell, CAS®

 Only compare annuity rates from financially strong insurance companies.

-Annuities are not backed by the FDIC like other financial products.
-If that company goes broke or bust, you could lose money.
-However, it is important to note that most annuities are covered by state guaranty associations.
+The guarantee on an annuity is only as good as the company that issues it.
+If the company you buy your annuity from goes broke or bust, you could lose money.
 Check a company’s financial strength by consulting nationally recognized impartial rating agencies, like AM Best.
 Most experts recommend only considering insurers with a rating of A- or above for long-term annuities.

 Remember that your age and health affect your annuity rate.

 Annuity income rises with the age of the purchaser because the income will be paid out in fewer years, according to the Social Security Administration.
-Don’t be surprised if your rate is higher or lower than someone else’s, even if it’s the same annuity type.
+Don’t be surprised if your rate is higher or lower than someone else’s, even if it’s the same product.

 Other Considerations Beyond Annuity Rates